langchain-ai/langgraphjs/docs/docs/tutorials/first-agent/4-human-in-the-loop.md

 2. We ask the human if they want to continue.
 If they don't, we exit the chat loop.
 3. Since the graph execution was simply paused, we don't need to add any new state to continue.
 Once the human has approved the tool call, we continue execution by calling `app.invoke()` again with `null` as the new state.

-Try running the chatbot again with `npx tsx chatbot.ts`.
+Try running the chatbot again with `npx tsx chatloop.ts`.
 When the agent requests a tool, you should see the details of the request tool call and be prompted to continue.
 If you type `y`, the agent will continue and run the tool.
 If you type anything else, the chat loop will exit.

 Here's an example run: